-In Norway, a landing obligation is in place and all the catch recorded in the logbook and sent to the research and management institutions which use this data for assessing and managing purposes (Directorate of Fisheries 2024), while the EU has a data collection framework (DCF) that outlines the EU countries' obligations to collect, manage and make available a wide range of fisheries and aquaculture data needed for scientific advice (EC 2024).
+In Norway, a landing obligation is in place and all the catch recorded in the logbook and sent to the research and management institutions which use this data for assessing and managing purposes (Directorate of Fisheries 2025), while the EU has a data collection framework (DCF) that outlines the EU countries' obligations to collect, manage and make available a wide range of fisheries and aquaculture data needed for scientific advice.
+Also, in 2028 all vessels regardless of size, will be required to have Electronic Reporting Systems (ERS), which is allow fishing vessel masters and national authorities to record, report, process, store and send data on catches, landings, sales and transhipments (EC 2025).

-By a joint request of the EU and Norway, The International Council for the Exploration of the Sea (ICES), through the Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (WGNSSK), assess each year the Norway pout (ICES 2023a).
+By a joint request of the EU and Norway, The International Council for the Exploration of the Sea (ICES), through the Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (WGNSSK), assess each year the Norway pout (ICES 2024a).
 Therefore, ICES has compiled historical data for annual landings (catches) by country of the Subarea 4 and Division 3.a.
-Landing data are provided by ICES WGNSSK Working Group members, and records are available from 1961 up today (ICES 2023a).
-Figure 1 shows the total catch of Norway pout registered for the North Sea, Skagerrak, and Kattegat (ICES 2023b).
+Landing data are provided by ICES WGNSSK Working Group members, and records are available from 1961 up today (ICES 2024a).
+Figure 1 shows the total catch of Norway pout registered for the North Sea, Skagerrak, and Kattegat (ICES 2024b).

 Figure 1.
-Norway pout catches in Subarea 4 and Division 3.a.
-Catches in 2023 (shaded in a lighter colour) are up to mid-September.
-(ICES 2023b).
+Norway pout catches in Subarea 4 and Division 3.a from 1984 to 2024.
+Catches in 2024 (shaded in a lighter colour) are up to mid-September.
+(ICES 2024b).